agrifooddatacanada/AGRFD_library/schemas/beef.md

 nav_order: 3
 ---

-## Ontario Beef Research Centre Schemas
+## Ontario Beef Research Centre (OBRC) Schemas

-To view the contents of the schema, select it from the table of contents.
+The listed schemas correspond to the sources of data being collected on an ongoing basis at the OBRC.
+To view the contents of a schema, select it from the table of contents.